yasir2000/openwrt-oldwiki-md/UsbStorageHowto.rst

 /!\ '''NOTE:''' '''IMPORTANT:''' ''Does not work for Kamikaze with 2.6 kernel- This procedure bricks the router''

 Kamikaze with 2.6 can be done differently - by putting the pivot script in another place.
+The names of the /dev entries for the individual hard drives and partitions on the router also differ, following the /dev/sda1, /dev/sdb1 convention as of kernel 2.6.

 {{{
 ipkg install kmod-fs-ext2 kmod-fs-ext3